parkertoddbrooks/CLVR/ai-insights/v1-2-0/cursor-dev-logs/cursor-dev-log-copy-2024-09-07-165151.md

 - write a summary of the dependencies
 - write a summary of the assumptions
 - write a summary of the trade-offs

-Please provide a comprehensive documentation comment for the following Swift [function/class/method].
-Include a brief description, all parameters with their types and purposes, return values if any, and any potential throws or important notes.
-Use the standard Swift documentation comment format with /// and parameter tags.